 Once you have completed the postgraduate diploma, you can progress to the Master’s stage and gain the MA in International Human Resource Management.

-You could also have the chance to study on the part-time DBA research degree programme at Birmingham City Business School.
+You could also have the chance to study on the part-time DBA research degree course at Birmingham City Business School.

 The course is designed around the skills and competencies required to become a professional HRM practitioner.
 A core module of the course is called Developing Skills for Business Leadership, and covers the skills and competencies specified by the CIPD.